Lt. Gov. Green discusses first weekend of pre-travel testing program and surveillance testing

 [Hawaii news on the go–LISTEN to KHON 2GO weekday mornings at 7:30 a.m.]

-He also discussed surveillance testing that started on Oahu and answered viewer questions posted on KHON2’s Facebook page.
+He also discussed surveillance testing on Oahu and he answered viewer questions posted on KHON2’s Facebook page.

 Latest Stories on KHON2